gorda/istio.io/content/en/docs/ops/common-problems/injection/index.md

 done
 {{< /text >}}

-## Automatic sidecar injection fails if the Kubernetes API server has proxy settings
+## Automatic sidecar injection fails if the Kubernetes API server has proxy settings{#automatic-sidecar-injection-fails-if-the-Kubernetes-API-server-has-proxy-settings}

 When the Kubernetes API server includes proxy settings such as: